Identifying Chart Patterns

 Double Tops & Bottoms is a common and reliable chart pattern.

-Timeframe: Best time frame to identify Double Tops & Bottoms patterns starts from a few weeks to some months.
+Timeframe: The best timeframe to identify Double Tops & Bottoms patterns ranges from a few weeks to several months.

 2.3 Triple Tops & Bottoms Chart Pattern

-Triple tops & bottoms patterns are usually formed when the price tests support/resistance levels three times and although it proves unable to break through.
+Triple Tops & Bottoms patterns usually form when the price tests support or resistance levels three times but fails to break through.

-Timeframe: The best timeframe to identify this patterns starts from a few months to several years.
+Timeframe: The best timeframe to identify these patterns ranges from a few months to several years.

 2.4 Rounding Top & Bottom Chart Pattern

-Rounding Top & Bottom Chart Patterns are also found as Saucer patterns.
-These chart patterns signaling a strong trend after a period of long price consolidation.
+Rounding Top & Bottom chart patterns, also known as Saucer patterns, signal a strong trend following a prolonged period of price consolidation.

-Timeframe: The best timeframe to identify this patterns starts from a few months to several years.
+Timeframe: The best timeframe to identify these patterns ranges from a few months to several years.

 ◙ Chart Patterns Trading Strategy